 OTDM is a multiplexing technique that basically multiplexes a number of low bit rate optical channels in time domain.
 Several low speed optical channels are multiplexed into a fixed electrical clock period, thus increasing the transmission speed.
 Each signal is transmitted over a single communication channel by dividing the time frame into slots — one slot for each message signal.
 Based on the time, each low-speed channel is allocated to a specific position, where it works in synchronized mode.
 That is to say, the multiplexer and demultiplexer are timely synchronized and simultaneously switched to the next channel.

 Usually the optical pulse width is shortened in order to multiplex more channels within the fixed clock period.
-In addition, shortened pulse width can reduce the crosstalk between channels because of more room left in bit rate.
+In addition, the shortened pulse width can reduce the crosstalk between channels because of more room left in bit rate.
 However, short pulse width results in heavy dispersion as traveling distance increases.
 Therefore, transform-limited pulse and dispersion slope compensation technique need to be used to reduce the dispersion effect on OTDM.

 Though the two multiplexing techniques above have been used in optical communication to optimize the performance of the optical fiber, there are still limitations of current technologies and with continuously increasing data demand, new multiplexing techniques are needed.